LuckyMachines/luckymachines.github.io/AutoLoop/Guides/Worker/quick-start.md

 ## Register worker

-- Register wallet as AutoLoop worker
+- Register wallet as AutoLoop worker.
+Make sure you have enough CKB to cover the registration fee (0.001 + tx gas).
+This fee is refunded immediately, but must be present to verify funds can be transferred to the worker.

 ```shell
 yarn register-controller